 A casual observer might think that wireless systems consist primarily of filters connected by the occasional bit of circuit.
 Block diagrams of transceivers often include as many filters as any other function.
 This is true at the system level, just as it is at the circuit level — and many circuits behave in a filter-like way, whether intended to be a filter or not!
 That makes understanding filter basics important for wireless success.

-This forth installment will examine the more complex circuits from the “555 Timer IC Circuits” by Forrest Mims.
-Some will use the PIC replacement from Part 1 (December 2016), while others will develop specific programs using a PIC to emulate a particular implementation of a 555.
+This fourth installment will examine the more complex circuits from the book, “555 Timer IC Circuits” by Forrest Mims.
+Some will use the PIC replacement from Part 1, while others will develop specific programs using a PIC to emulate a particular implementation of a 555.